Data Futures FAQ

 If the student is aiming for two qualifications, e.g. PhD and master’s, what is the aim?

 It will be the overall intention, so this would be the PhD here.

 Do we need to return all qualifications that we might award at some point (even if it isn’t the original aim for our courses)?

 Yes, so you can link to them.
 However, they are only required when you award them to a student, so you don’t need to return every possible outcome if some of these are never used.

 If we submit a qualification in advance, and then no student is awarded it, what should we do?

 For curriculum data, we would work out if it’s in-scope – if no one is linked to it for a qualification or has been awarded it, it will just sit there waiting.

-It’s similar; however, Course sessions are curriculum data and in the AP Student record you don’t have to submit it as a year-long instance period.
+It’s similar; however, course sessions are curriculum data and in the alternative provider (AP) student record you don’t have to submit it as a year-long instance period.